scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 This tutorial is appropriate for folks interested in understanding how the Scholars' Lab website works.
 You'll need prior experience browsing the Web, but no other specialized skills.

 We tried to make this tutorial very detailed, marking actual do-something-now steps as items in a numbered list, and text explaining why you're doing these steps formatted as normal paragraphs; we also included regular screenshots, so you can compare what you're seeing with what the lesson thinks you should be seeing.
 (And there's a [handy cheatsheet version](#cheatsheet), for once you've read through the details and just need a reference guide.)
 Whether learning these skills will feel comfortable and/or worthwhile to you, is particular to each person's experiences and interests.
-What we can tell you is that the steps in this tutorial are "straightforward"—that is, there are very few choices you need to make as you work through this lesson.
+What we can tell you is that the steps in this tutorial are unambiguous—that is, there are very few choices you need to make as you work through this lesson.

 You'll learn some new terms and get familiar with the GitHub.com interface.
 You will *not* need to use the command line nor understand git/versioning.
 (We'll discuss two versioning concepts briefly, but you will not need to understand these to use this tutorial.)